 Since time does not heal when it comes to grief, it is not surprising that the Grief Anniversary of a loved one’s death can be just as painful as the day they died.
-For me, this week marks the five year anniversary of my former fiancé’s death.
+For me, April 3rd marks the six year anniversary of my former fiancé’s death.
 Although we were no longer together when he passed away, I can honestly say that he was my one true love.
 The pain of his death has been soul-wrenching and gut-stomping.
 Time couldn’t possibly ever heal that wound.
 Why would I want it to?

 It wasn’t really even a decision for me.
 I automatically chose to drive myself into the grief at full throttle.
 I figured hitting it head on and wrestling it to the ground would give me some chance of coming out the other side.
 Ignoring it?
 Well that could lead to all kinds of problems and I certainly didn’t want to go there.
 I had seen others who never faced their grief and I didn’t want that anchor dragging me down for the rest of my life.

 So on the 3rd (and most other days), I spent the time crying until there were no tears.
 I shouted at the sky.
 I took long walks.
 I went through old pictures.
 I read old cards and love letters.
 I listened to “our” songs.
 I remembered the good and the bad.
 I called his Mom and we cried together, I had a Memorial Service for him with my children up on a hill overlooking the ocean and we released a balloon to the heavens.
 We cried and held each other.
 I JUST LET IT ALL OUT.
 Then I let it out some more until I felt empty.
 The emptiness didn’t lessen the sadness or the pain but it felt better than holding it inside.